 Take advantage or minimize this loan?
 Use caution with these loans and borrow only what is needed.
 Keep in mind that the terms and repayment choices offered for PLUS loans are not as generous as federal loans for students.
 If possible, parents should try to determine if they can receive a better rate and fee combination from a private lender.

-Iowa Student Loan's Private Student Loan for Parents
+ISL Education Lending's Private Student Loans for Parents

 Parent PLUS loans may appear to be part of the offered financial aid, but it is not required that parents accept the loan.
 These also may not be the best loan option for parents with good credit.
-Before accepting a parent PLUS loan, parents or family members wishing to help a student with college costs may want to compare the terms and benefits of a parent PLUS loan with private educational loans, like our College Family Loan.
+Before accepting a parent PLUS loan, parents wishing to help a student with college costs can pre-qualify for our College Family Loan to see the rates they are eligible for and then compare those options to the parent PLUS loan.

 The College Family Loan is for creditworthy parents or family members who wish to assist college students with their education expenses.
 The College Family Loan: